tracykteal/gapminder-spreadsheet-1/instructor_notes.md

 up date as an issue during the responses, or at the end of the response time.**

 **In 04-quality-control**
-*This lesson currently needs updating*
+*This lesson exists, but should not currently be taught.*
-- Go through the exercises on different strategies for quality control, including sorting, conditional formatting and pivot tables.

 **In 05-exporting-data**
-- Have the students export their cleaned data as csv.
-Reiterate again the need for data in this format for the other tools we'll be using.
+- Discuss the guidelines for exporting and saving data

 **In 06-data-format-caveats**
 - This is mainly here as a reference if people have questions about different file formats.